Banneker-Douglass Museum#3 in Best Things To Do in Annapolis

 Although the Banneker-Douglass Museum is small, it's loaded with history.
 It's named for the black scientist Benjamin Banneker and black social crusader Frederick Douglass.
-Both of these men were involved with the fight against slavery during the Civil War era, and the museum does a good job of telling their stories.
+Both of these men were involved with the fight against slavery in the 19th century, and the museum does a good job of telling their stories.
 The museum is housed in the former Mount Moriah African Methodist Episcopal Church, which was listed on the National Register of Historic Places in 1973.

-Visitors to the museum say it presents a well curated overview of African American history in Maryland, and the staff is more than happy to tell the stories of lesser known figures who influenced the Annapolis and Baltimore communities.
-A TripAdvisor user, who calls the museum "a great learning experience," makes a suggestion: "Be sure to see the mosaic made from the glass that was saved from the windows that were broken during the Civil Rights Movement."
+Recent visitors to the museum said it presents a well curated overview of African American history in Maryland, and the staff is more than happy to tell the stories of lesser-known figures who influenced the Annapolis and Baltimore communities.

 This free museum is open Tuesday through Saturday from 10 a.m. to 4 p.m.
-Between Memorial Day and Labor Day, it's also open the first Sunday of the month from noon to 4 p.m.
 You'll find the museum on Franklin Street, just off of Church Circle.
 For more information on the museum, visit its website.